Skip to main content

 Getting Started

-GSAS has delivered 50+ MISRA and coding standards workshops across India.
+GSAS delivers MISRA and coding standards workshops across India.
 Whether you are establishing MISRA compliance for the first time or migrating from MISRA C:2012 to MISRA C:2025, we provide:

 • Initial codebase scan and violation baseline